Roman Festivals (Respighi): Movements

 The piece consists of four movements, for which Respighi wrote programmatic notes describing each scene.

 "Circus Games" depicts the ancient contests in which gladiators battled to the death, with the sound of trumpet fanfares.
 Strings and woodwinds suggest the plainchant of the first Christian martyrs which are heard against the snarls of the beasts against which they are pitted.
 The movement ends with violent orchestral chords, complete with organ pedal, as the martyrs succumb.
 "The Jubilee" portrays the every-fiftieth-year festival in the Papal tradition (see Christian Jubilee).
 Respighi quotes the German Easter hymn, "Christ ist erstanden".
 Pilgrims approaching Rome catch a breath-taking view from Mt.
 Mario, as church bells ring in the background.
 "The October Harvest" represents the harvest and hunt festival in Rome.
-The French horn solo celebrates the harvest as bells and a mandolin portray love serenades.
+The French horn solo celebrates the harvest as bells and a mandolin portrays love serenades.
 "The Epiphany" takes place in the Piazza Navona.
 Trumpets sound again and create a festive clamour of Roman songs and dances, including a barrel organ and a drunken reveler depicted by a solo tenor trombone.